azarketa/Thermodynamics-theoretical-pills/source/11_Specific_heats.md

 | Heat transfer (isobaric)  | $\delta q_p = c_p\mathrm{d}T$      |         No         |             Yes            | $p = \text{constant}$            |
 :::

-:::{admonition} Note: on the units of specific heats
+:::{note} Note: on the units of specific heats
-:class: note, dropdown
+:class: dropdown
 Notice that both $c_p$ and $c_v$ are measured in $[\text{kJ}/(\text{kg}{\cdot}\text{K})]$, which means that the specific heats express the **amount of energy required to raise the temperature of one kilogram of a substance by one kelvin**, under the specified constraint (constant volume or constant pressure).
 :::